xKaimac/dotfiles/README.md

 ## Overview

-This dotfiles repository is designed for a Linux environment, specifically tailored for:
+This dotfiles repo has my config for:

 - Sway window manager
 - Waybar status bar